rozek/gundb-simple-file-storage-adapter/README.md

 > * the storage file is deliberately written _synchronously_ (because GunDB gives no runtime feedback whether persistence has succeeded or not - for that reason, this adapter simply holds GunDB until persistence has succeeded)
 >
 > Reason: GunDB is still a "database" which means that clients have a right to demand their data to be handled reliably!

+### Special Features ###

+Albeit simple, the `simpleFileStorageAdapter` already provides the following features:

+* it allows for "node id filtering", which means that it can be configured to persist only those nodes that belong to one or multiple given "containment trees"
+* it offers a "keyhole" which can be used to inspect some adapter internals (currently, it simply counts all actually processed "put" requests and provides a reference to the internally cached node set)

 > **Important**: this storage adapter is not yet finished and its documentation still has to be written.
 The plan is to finish everything by end of June, 2023